Hello! My name is Jeff, and I’m a writer.

 I believe that my purpose is to tell stories.

 I’m not delusional or arrogant enough to think that my stories are God’s gift to the world, or that without them the world would be a cold and dreary void.
 Writing is simply a part of who I am.
 I want to tell stories, and I want to share those stories with others.

 I published my first short story, The Sign, a few months ago.
 I’ve also completed the first draft of a middle grade children’s fantasy about a boy who, with a magic wand, accidentally makes his sister disappear.
 Finally, I’m working on two novels for adults.

 I’m glad you asked ;) There are a few books and authors which hold a special place in my heart.
 They are, in no particular order: “The Dark Tower” and “The Shining,” by Stephen King; “Neverwhere,” “American Gods” and “Coraline” by Neil Gaiman; “Harry Potter,” by J.K.
 Rowling; and “The Stranger,” by Albert Camus.

 Honorable mention also goes to “Charlotte’s Web,” by E.B.
 White; “The Night Circus,” by Erin Morgenstern; “Ender’s Game,” by Orson Scott Card; and “The Name of the Wind,” by Patrick Rothfuss.

 Not really.
 I just wanted to give you some idea of who I am.
 A very special bond exists between Writer and Reader, and I believe that this bond is more easily formed when the two know each other first.

 And who are you?
 I’d love for you to introduce yourself in the comments below.

-If you’d like to keep up with my work and want to know when I publish my next book, you can also join my mailing list by clicking here.
-In return for your loyalty, I’ll send you a free copy of my short story The Sign.
-I’ll only send you an email once a month, and you can easily unsubscribe at any time.
+If you want to keep up with my work and to know when I publish my next book, join my mailing list by clicking here.
+In return, I’ll send you a free copy of my short story The Sign.
+I’ll only send you an email once a month and you can easily unsubscribe at any time.